 This effort created a barrier of immune animals that reduced animal cases and prevented the spread of raccoon rabies into the rest of Ohio.
-The vaccine-laden baits are dropped by fixed wing aircraft or a low-flying helicopter in rural areas or distributed by hand and from vehicles in urban neighborhoods.
+The vaccine-laden baits are dropped by fixed wing aircraft in rural areas and by low-flying helicopters and ground vehicles in urban and suburban neighborhoods.

 Although placement is targeted to raccoon habitat, it is inevitable that some baits may end up in a yard or be found by a pet or person.
 Dogs, in particular, are attracted to them.
 Please refer to the information below if you or your pet finds a bait.

 The 2019 fall oral rabies vaccine bait operation began on Friday, Aug.
 23, 2019 and ended Monday, Sep.
 2, 2019.
 The operation covered 4,825 square miles of the state's northeastern and eastern border (including Ashtabula, Belmont, Carroll, Columbiana, Geauga, Harrison, Jefferson, Lake, Mahoning, Monroe, Portage, Stark, Trumbull and Tuscarawas counties).
 Approximately 900,000 baits were distributed by fixed wing aircraft, 103,000 baits by helicopter, and 5,100 by ground vehicles.

 One type of bait was used for the 2019 fall operation: